 When it comes to health care, we are all at risk of incurring unexpected expenses.
 One of the greatest benefits of having a health savings accounts is that you are prepared.

-In 2018 our son had some unexpected health care expenses.
+In 2018 our son, who qualified as our dependent, had some unexpected health care expenses.
 Since we have a high deductible insurance plan, we had an out-of-pocket expense of $3,000 to pay for our deductible.

 Thanks to our HSA account, we were able to take care of our son and not worry about our finances.